senacor/SmartContract-WorkshopSetup/during-workshop/README.md

 }
 ```

-**Challange:** Add another function that lets anyone in the network change the greeting.
+**Challenge:** Add another function that lets anyone in the network change the greeting.

 Here is the adapted example with the additional function that allows anyone to change the greeting:
 ```